 Avery taught me that and a few other things.

 Do manage your anxiety about school matters rather than projecting it onto your kid.
-If you find it impossible get individual help.
+If you find it impossible, get individual help.
+An Online Psychologist Australia, for instance, can provide you with better advice on how to manage your anxiety.

 Do let go of your attachment to school success.
 There is no amount of threatening or bribing that will make a difference.
 Motivation is internal.